hellomrariful/FinTracker/README.md

 # FinTracker

-A personal finance tracking application built with Next.js
+A personal finance tracking application built with Next